-What Is Tumeric
+What Is Tumeric?

-Health Benefits of Turmeric
+What Are the Health Benefits of Turmeric?

-Curcumin is an anti-inflammatory agent (which means it’s helpful for arthritis among many other conditions) and an antioxidant.
+Curcumin is an anti-inflammatory agent (which means it’s helpful for arthritis, among many other conditions) and an antioxidant.
 Additionally, it helps the body absorb other antioxidants.

-Curcumin has also been linked to delaying or reversing brain diseases in rats, and it improves the ability of the lining of the blood vessels to function correctly – which means it may actually reverse cardiovascular disease.
+Curcumin has also been linked to delaying or reversing brain diseases in rats, and it improves the ability of the lining of the blood vessels to function correctly, which means it may actually reverse cardiovascular disease.

 What else can the turmeric in a cup of my lemon and turmeric drink do?
 Some people find that consuming turmeric regularly helps them fight depression and many other mental health conditions.
 And curcumin has been shown to benefit cancer patients because it inhibits the growth of almost all types of tumor cells.

 Given all that, I figure it can’t hurt to add a bit of turmeric to my warm lemon water in the morning.

 - 1/2 of a lemon

-- 1/4 - 1/2 tsp of turmeric
+- 1/4 - 1/2 tsp of organic turmeric powder

 - warm water

-- a dab of honey (optional)
+- a dab of raw honey or maple syrup (optional)

 - Squeeze 1/2 of a lemon into a mug.

-- Add the turmeric.
+- Add the turmeric powder.

 - Add warm water.

-- Add honey to taste, if desired.
+- Add raw honey or maple syrup to taste, if desired.

-- Keep spoon in the cup as turmeric will fall to the bottom so the drink will need to be mixed again.
+- Keep a spoon in the cup as turmeric will fall to the bottom so the drink will need to be mixed again.

-As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.
+As an Amazon Associate I earn from qualifying purchases.

-What Does Turmeric and Lemon Water Taste Like?
+What Does Turmeric Taste Like?

-The Health Benefits of Turmeric and Lemon Water
+Health Benefits of Turmeric and Lemon Water

 There are lots of reasons you should give this powerful morning elixir a try.
-Here are just a few:
+Here are just a few.

-It Promotes Weight Loss
+1. It Promotes Weight Loss

 Drinking turmeric water (with or without lemon) has been shown to prevent the accumulation of fat.
 And sipping a healthy hot beverage in the morning that tastes interesting and looks cheerful may keep you from overindulging at brunch.
 What more do you need to know?

-Turmeric Improves Digestion and Metabolism
+2. Turmeric Improves Digestion and Metabolism

-Drinking a turmeric drink (whether it’s turmeric and lemon water or something else) can enhance your body’s ability to produce bile – a crucial component of a healthy, well-functioning digestive system.
+Drinking a turmeric drink (whether it’s turmeric and lemon water or something else) can enhance your body’s ability to produce bile, a crucial component of a healthy, well-functioning digestive system.

-Turmeric and Lemon Water Is a Detox Drink
+3. Turmeric and Lemon Water Is a Detox Drink

 The liver uses bile as part of the process by which it eliminates toxins from your body.
 Bile also keeps your liver healthy.
 Meanwhile, the citric acid in lemon juice helps your body maintain the proper pH levels for wellness, and lemon itself is a natural diuretic that will help your body flush away toxins in your urine.

-This Drink Is an Antioxidant Powerhouse
+4. It’s an Antioxidant Powerhouse

 Illness and premature aging are both thought to be caused, in part, by oxidative damage by free radicals in the body.
 Antioxidants protect your body from the effects of free radicals — and both turmeric and lemons are full of them!

-Turmeric May Relieve Arthritis Symptoms
+5. Turmeric May Relieve Arthritis Symptoms

-It May Help Lower Cholesterol Levels
+7. It May Help Lower Cholesterol Levels

 Numerous studies have shown that compounds in turmeric can positively impact cholesterol levels, though it’s still not clear what the optimal dosages should be.